 - Lambrusco Mantovano: The only DOC-designated lambrusco made outside of the Emilia-Romagna region, Montovano is grown in Lombardy.
 The specific characteristics of the wine vary depending on the blend and maker.

 Lambrusco pairs best with foods from its native region of Italy, like aged meats, salty cheeses, briny olives, aged vinegar, and hearty pasta dishes.
 Try serving a dry lambrusco with a cheese platter that includes prosciutto, Parmigiano Reggiano, and bread for dipping in balsamic vinegar.
 Or serve with grilled meat like sliced skirt steak or meat lover's pizza.
 Sweet lambrusco pairs best with fruit-forward desserts like cherry pie or summer berry galette.

-Serve lambrusco chilled to 55 or 60 F in a white wine glass or rustic tumbler, avoiding champagne glasses.
+Serve lambrusco chilled to 55 or 60 degrees Fahrenheit in a white wine glass or rustic tumbler, avoiding champagne glasses.
 Lambrusco is meant to be enjoyed young, so purchase fresh wine and enjoy as soon as possible.

 Key Producers, Brands, and Buying Tips

 At least one or two lambrusco wines can be found at most well-stocked wine stores, and many can be ordered or shipped.
 The wine pops up on many modern Italian restaurant menus thanks to its easy pairing with pizza and pasta.
 Most lambruscos are priced under $20, with the quality increasing greatly in the $15 to 20 range.
 If you can't find lambrusco, try a dry sparkling shiraz from Australia.